-One of the reasons why yogurt is such a healthy snack is that it contains beneficial bacteria called probiotics.
+One of the reasons why yogurt may be considered a healthy snack is that it contains beneficial bacteria called probiotics.
 Lactobacillus acidophilus, commonly known simply as acidophilus, is one of those healthy bacteria found in yogurt.
 But what is acidophilus, and what does it do for your body?
-The many acidophilus benefits include treating diarrhea, lowering cholesterol, and fighting vaginal infections.
+Acidophilus has been used in the management of diarrhea, lowering cholesterol, and fighting vaginal infections.

 What is acidophilus?

-Acidophilus is commonly found in fermented milk products like yogurt or kefir, as well as in things like tempeh and miso.
+Acidophilus is commonly found in fermented milk products like yogurt or kefir, as well as in tempeh and miso.

 Lactic acid bacteria like acidophilus are some of the most common types of bacteria used as probiotics (bacteria that are used for their health-promoting qualities).

-So what are some of the specific, research-based acidophilus benefits?
+What are some of the specific acidophilus benefits?

 Acidophilus has far-ranging effects in the body.
 Some of its benefits include:

-- Treating diarrhea.
-Probiotics are often used to treat diarrhea, and acidophilus is one of the effective types to choose.
+- Help treat diarrhea.
+Probiotics, including acidophilus, are often used to help manage diarrhea.
 It has been shown to help the absorption of electrolytes in the gastrointestinal tract, which is one way that it can help manage diarrhea.
-In children, a probiotic-rich yogurt containing acidophilus reduced the incidence of diarrhea associated with antibiotic use.
 It can also help treat specific causes of diarrhea, such as from infection with Clostridium difficile.

 - Fighting vaginal infections.
-Both oral ingestion and local application of acidophilus probiotics can help fight vaginal infections.
-Studies also show that acidophilus increases vaginal cell proliferation and viability, helping to create a healthy environment, which may help increase resistance to pathogens.
-Eating yogurt with acidophilus can help colonize the vagina with this bacteria, and this may be related to reduced episodes of bacterial vaginosis.While there is some controversial evidence, one review found that most studies show positive effects from acidophilus use in the prevention and treatment of bacterial vaginosis.
-Local application of acidophilus is also used; in one study, for example, local application of the probiotic resulted in decreased symptoms of vaginal yeast infection and enhanced the effectiveness of treatment.
+Both oral ingestion and the local application of acidophilus probiotics may help fight vaginal infections.
+Acidophilus increases vaginal cell proliferation and viability, helping to create a healthy environment, which may help increase resistance to pathogens.
+Eating yogurt with acidophilus can help colonize the vagina with this bacteria.

-- Improving symptoms of irritable bowel syndrome (IBS).
-Acidophilus supplementation led to a 20% reduction in abdominal pain and discomfort in people with IBS compared to placebo.
+- Helping to improve the symptoms of irritable bowel syndrome (IBS).
+According to one study, acidophilus supplementation led to a reduction in uncomfortable IBS symptoms, such as abdominal pain and discomfort in patients.